Skip to main content

 What Do You Need to Get Pregnant?

-It turns out that our understanding of sperm has really evolved in the last 30 years.
-So we thought we just needed some sperm.
-In fact, in the olden days, we thought if a man could ejaculate, he was fertile.
-But now we know it's a lot more complicated than that.
+We need not only large numbers of sperm, because a lot of sperm get lost because they don't ask for directions, but that's actually kind of a myth because they do follow a direction to get to the egg.
+That's another story.
 But we need enough sperm and they have to be sperm that can actually bind to the egg and they have to be sperm that can get into the egg.
 And then they have to be sperm that can actually add good DNA, because at least half of the sperm in a healthy man are not normal.
-So you need to have a good sperm.
+So, you need to have a good sperm.

-Environmental Factors Contribute to Decline in Fertility in Men
+Environmental Factors Contribute to Decline In Fertility In Men

-The number of sperm per ejaculate is half what it was in 1950.
+There's some evidence that there is an overall decline in fertility in men, that the number of sperm per ejaculate is half what it was in 1950.
 And we think that is probably due to environmental factors.
 We certainly know that the rise in obesity in men makes a difference in terms of sperm quality.
-When you start looking at areas where there's a lot of air pollution, you find a decline in sperm quality.

-Infertility is the Inability to Conceive Within a Year of Regular Intercourse
+Infertility Is the Inability to Conceive Within a Year of Regular Intercourse

-Now, irregular is in the eye of the beholder, but at least twice a week intercourse.
-Now, clearly there are people who don't have sex, women who don't choose to have a partner that they have sex with, or they are men who don't have a woman to have sex with, because they don't choose to have a woman partner.
+Now, clearly, there are people who don't have sex, women who don't choose to have a partner that they have sex with, or they are men who don't have a woman to have sex with, because they don't choose to have a woman partner.
 But in general, we're talking about heterosexual couples who are trying to have a baby and can actually have sex.
-So it's a year.
+So, it's a year.

-So these are conditions where we consider them infertile because they can't bear a child, but all their mechanisms are working.
+These are conditions where we consider them infertile because they can't bear a child, but all their mechanisms are working.
 And those situations are truly heartbreaking.

 Gestational Surrogacy as an Option Through Infertility